 At Kent State hundreds of students gathered to witness one student burn his draft card.

-That evening after the closing of a bar bikers, students, and transient people broke the glass windows of a bank.
-Police confronted the mob and the town mayor ordered the closure of all the bars leading to an escalation of violence, but tear gas persuaded the mob to retreat into the campus.
+That evening after a bar shut for the night, bikers, students, and transient people broke the glass windows of a bank.
+Police confronted the mob, but were driven off by the protestors.
+The town mayor ordered the closure of all the bars leading to an escalation of violence, but tear gas drove the mob to into the campus.

-The next day Governor Jim Rhodes ordered in the National Guard after hearing of threats to destroy the college and town.
+The next day after hearing of threats to destroy the college and town Governor Jim Rhodes ordered in the National Guard.
 The protesters responded to the escalation by burning down the ROTC office and preventing firemen from saving the building.